 experienced and lived, and not simply learned.

-The year 2014 marks the 700th anniversary of the publication of Dante’s Inferno, and to celebrate this septuacentennial, the Catholic Distance Learning Network is hosting a contest for
+The year 2014 marked the 700th anniversary of the publication of the Inferno, the year 2015 marked the 700th anniversary of the publication of the Purgatorio, and the year 2021 will mark the 700th anniversary of the publication of the Paradiso.
+To celebrate this septuacentennial, the Catholic Distance Learning Network is hosting a contest for

 THE BEST DIGITALLY-PRODUCED RENDITION

 This contest will be an annual event through the year 2021, which is also the 700th anniversary of Dante's death on September 14, 1321.